Modular-proximal gradient algorithms in variable exponent Lebesgue spaces: A Bregmanized modular-proximal gradient algorithm

 \section{A Bregmanized modular-proximal gradient algorithm}

 In this section, we introduce a different modular-proximal gradient algorithm solving \eqref{eq:P} where the proximal step is defined in terms of a modular Bregman-like distance.
-Our study is here inspired to the analysis carried out in \cite{GuanSong2015} where an analogous algorithm is studied for a general Banach space $\mathcal{X}$.
-Similarly as above, we start this section by stating the required assumptions. \begin{ass} $\nabla f : \lpvar \longrightarrow \lpvar^*$ is $(\textit{\texttt{p}}-1)$H{\"o}lder-continuous with $1<\textit{\texttt{p}}\le2$ with constant $K$, i.e.:
+Our study is here inspired by the analysis carried out in \cite{GuanSong2015} where an analogous algorithm is studied for a general Banach space $\mathcal{X}$.
+Similarly as above, we start this section by stating the required assumptions. \begin{ass} $\nabla f : \lpvar \longrightarrow \lpvar^*$ is $(\textit{\texttt{p}}-1)$H{\"o}lder-continuous with $1<\textit{\texttt{p}}\le2$ with constant $K$. \end{ass} \begin{ass} There exists $c>0$ such that for all $u,v\in\lpvar$